pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-21-cyber-kali-install.md

 ## VirtualBox And Kali Information

-For all my Cyber Security work I use Kali as a VM within VirtualBox.
-There is a special VirtualBox image available from Offensive Security with some settings already pre-configured for you.

-See **this guide** on how to set up VirtualBox if you haven't already got it installed.
+Kali is one of the most popular pre-built cyber security environment.
+It's well maintained and kept updated regularly, with a dedicated team at [Offesive Sercurity](https://www.offensive-security.com/) working on it.
+It's also referenced and used in many blogs, articles and guides.
+So to keep things simple I like to use it whenever I can.

 You can find information about the 2020.2 release of Kali [here.](https://www.kali.org/news/kali-linux-2020-2-release/).

 You can download the VirtualBox specific image of Kali 2020.2 [here.](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/#1572305786534-030ce714-cc3b)

+See **this guide** on how to set up VirtualBox if you haven't already got it installed.

 ## Importing Kali 2020.2